-Mosaic provides culturally sensitive comprehensive client advocacy services for all survivors of human trafficking.
-Our client advocates complete a needs assessment with every client, and support the client through every step of the process to reach their goals.
+Mosaic provides culturally sensitive, comprehensive client advocacy services for all survivors of human trafficking.
+Client advocates complete a needs assessment with every survivor, and support the client through every step of the process to reach their goals.
 Services for survivors of trafficking include:

 • Crisis Intervention